Wayward Newlyweds – Day 19: Evangeline/Sydney

 timing Dodd asked me to check how long it would take to get to Sydney, where we

 catch the ferry.
-Google told us that it was going to take 5hours to
+Google told us that it was going to take 5hours to get there, it was about 4:00pm, and we had to

 be there by 9:45pm…right time to turn around.
 Lunenberg will have to wait!
 So